 - Parent/Child Activities – planned for Spring of 2023.

 For those who are interested in participating, we encourage you to submit an inquiry or register for our support group sessions!
 You can join at any time!
 Please refer to the details below for information on how to get involved in Destiny Dads:

-- Case workers can refer clients, or participants can self-refer.
+- Case workers, recovery centers, counselor, and clinicians can refer clients, or participants can self-refer.

 - Forms can be completed and sent to email@example.com or I can help route them.